NavyaSreeKanakala/kafka-spark-nodejs/README.md

 4. Finally, you can start your kafka server and create the topics by following the below commands:

-   // Open a terminal and run the below zookeeper service command:
+   // Open a terminal and run below zookeeper server command

    cd kafka
    bin/zookeeper-server-start.sh config/zookeeper.properties